"Follow along by entering the following examples in the Lissp REPL.

 ;;; Notice the special QzMaybe_ qualifier generated by this template.

-;;; Templates create these for symbols in the invocation position when
+;;; Templates create these for symbols in the invocation position (first

-;;; they can't tell if _macro_ would work.
-The compiler replaces a
+;;; tuple element) when they can't tell if _macro_ would work.
+The

-;;; QzMaybe_ with _macro_ if it can resolve the resulting symbol,
+;;; compiler replaces a QzMaybe_ with _macro_ if it can resolve the

 `(+ 1 2 3 4)